 - This area, as all of Lucky Peak Lake, is a “Pack It In – Pack It Out” area.
 There are no nearby dumpsters available to deposit bagged trash.

 - There is no potable water in this area.

 - Lucky Peak remains in Stage 1 fire restrictions year-round.
-Wood and charcoal fires must be kept in Agency-provided grills and be attended at all times.
+Wood and charcoal fires must be kept in Agency-provided grills and attended at all times.
 Ground fires and rock rings are prohibited.
 LPG and other liquid fuel cooking stoves are allowed.
 Charcoal fires in portable grills are not allowed.

 - Cellular phone service does not exist at this location.
 The nearest payphone is located eight miles away at Idaho State Park’s Spring Shores Marina.

 - Mores Creek Park is not gated closed at night but is posted a Day Use Only area.
 Visitors in the area may be asked to leave after published Sunset.

 - From the junction of Interstate 84 and Highway 21, travel North on Highway 21 for 17.2 miles to its intersection with Robie Creek Road, a reverse-hairpin left turn after entering the 45 mile per hour speed zone.